Sustainability

 Basic Views

-Since our foundation, one of our key management policies has been that “people are the key (human resources are the pillar of our business),” and our corporate management is rooted in understanding human resources (recruitment, development, and effective deployment), DEI, and respect for human rights as crucial issues and promoting these in a motivated, planned manner.
+At the core of our corporate motto lies the principle, “the spirit of the company is to put customers first.”
+This is the most important value that serves as the foundation for all decisions and actions within the Company, forming the core of our corporate culture.
+To achieve this principle, our corporate management is rooted in understanding human resources (recruitment, development, and effective deployment), DE&I (Diversity, Equity, and Inclusion), and respect for human rights as crucial issues and promoting these in a motivated, planned manner.
 Going forward, we will continue to strengthen our investment in human resources while maximizing the power of people and power of organizations that serve as the source of value creation in an effort to increase corporate value in a sustainable manner.

-In promoting DEI (Diversity, Equity, and Inclusion), we believe that fostering a corporate culture where employees with different circumstances and backgrounds, such as those related to childbirth, parenting, nursing care, nationality, and being LGBTQ, accept and respect one another leads to creating workplaces where employees can serve customers with enthusiasm, something we are promoting across the company.
+In promoting DE&I, we believe that fostering a corporate culture where employees with different circumstances and backgrounds, such as those related to childbirth, parenting, nursing care, nationality, and being LGBTQ+, accept and respect one another leads to creating workplaces where employees can serve customers with enthusiasm, something we are promoting across the company.
 We understand that the human rights of all those affected by our business activities must be respected, and we will respond appropriately to fulfill this obligation.

 A Workforce That Supports Company Growth